huwenqing0606/RL-manufacturing/README.md

 # RL-manufacturing
-reinforcement learning algorithms applied to joint control of manufacturing and onsite microgrid system
+source code for reinforcement learning algorithms applied to joint control of manufacturing and onsite microgrid system